-In 2018 most B2B website design projects will be driven by the desire to not only create a modern and attractive window to the
+In 2018 most B2B website design projects are driven by the desire to not only create a modern and attractive window to the

-- The site must provide relevant calls to action through which anonymous visitors can be converted into leads
+- The site must provide relevant calls-to-action (CTAs) through which anonymous visitors can be converted into leads

 - The site should give visitors a reason to come

-back,so that they can be nurtured into opportunities (sales accepted leads)
+back,so that they can be nurtured into sales-ready leads

 1. Infographics and Line Art

-With more and more B2B companies starting to replace words with infographics and line art icons to explain the complex content in their blogs, it is expected that their use will continue to grow in popularity in 2018.
-We work with a lot of SaaS companies where icons prove to be particularly useful as a way of showing product capabilities and service benefits with minimum use of words - this is important as visitors often spend only a few seconds on a website page, therefore, grabbing their attention and making what your page is about immediately clear is crucial.
+With more and more B2B companies starting to replace words with infographics and line art icons to explain the complex content in their blogs, it's expected that their use will continue to grow in popularity.
+We work with a lot of SaaS companies where icons prove to be particularly useful as a way of showing product capabilities and service benefits with minimum use of words.
+This is important as visitors often spend only a few seconds on a website page, therefore, grabbing their attention and making what your page is about immediately clear, is crucial.
 Icons are also a great way of linking to additional content and making your web pages interactive and engaging.
 That also increases the chances of visitors taking an action.

 2. Parallax Scroll

-Throughout 2017, we have seen leaps in development in the way parallax scrolling is being used, which will extend into 2018 as well.
+Throughout 2017, we have seen leaps in development in the way parallax scrolling is being used, which have extend into 2018 as well.
 Parallax is a visual tool that creates a 3D effect, as the foreground moves at a faster pace than the background.
 It engages site visitors and increases engagement in ways other design tools have not yet achieved.
-Although it is said that parallax scrolling has SEO drawbacks, it is actually the overuse and misuse of design that leads to bad SEO results.
-Therefore, using parallax scrolling on your website shouldn't have any negative impact on maintaining your SEO standard.
+Although it's said that parallax scrolling has SEO drawbacks, it is actually the overuse and misuse of design that leads to bad SEO results.
+Therefore, using parallax scrolling on your website shouldn't have any negative impact on maintaining your SEO standard if done well.
 And no matter what you may hear, parallax scrolling is compatible with mobile.
 All you need is a good developer to make sure that the parallax setup has been done properly and used in moderation.

 3. Bold Font and Bright Colours

 We know that bright colours and bold fonts might seem a little intimidating, and it's no secret that a clean, simple B2B website is always the safest option to go for.
-But don't dismiss this trend just yet, utilise it to your advantage and illuminate your website's CTAs, link texts and buttons and your marketing efforts will reap better results with higher level engagement and click-through rates.
+However, don't dismiss this trend just yet, utilise it to your advantage and illuminate your website's CTAs, link texts and buttons and your marketing efforts will reap better results with higher level engagement and click-through-rates.

 Don't be afraid to bold any important information that you think your readers might find useful and draw their attention this way.
-Remember the 59 second rule?
+Ever heard of the 59 second rule?
 Visitors will leave your website if they can't find relevant information.
-Prevent that from happening in 2018 with captivating bold colours and text to help guide your visitors through your site, just like the example below.
+Prevent that from happening with captivating bold colours and text to help guide your visitors through your site, just like the example below.
 Just remember to do this in moderation.
 Bright, harsh websites with a lot going on can still put your visitors off.
 Make sure you use this trend to highlight the important parts only.
-As you can see from this website example, they have used a bright orange to highlight important actions that they want their visitors to take.
-This is very effective as it is telling the visitor what to do next, without being intrusive.
-Try something similar on your website in 2018, and see if you can direct your visitors.
+As you can see from this website example, they have used a bright mustard yellow to highlight important actions that they want their visitors to take.
+This is very effective as it prompts the visitor what to do next, without being intrusive.
+Try something similar on your B2B website and see if you can improve your click-through-rates.

 4. Single Page Websites

-Another web design trend that will follow us into 2018 is single page website.
-Single page website allow clutterless content on one long scrollable page.
+Another web design trend that is trending for 2018 is single page websites.
+A single page website allow clutterless content on one long scrolling page.
 This limits any navigation challenges of the visitor and is supported by anchors.
-Anchors can be used like regular links to direct users to certain sections of your single page website.
+Anchors can be used like regular links to direct users to certain sections of your website.
 You can also connect the transition to link easily, such as having the page elegantly scroll to the section your user has clicked on.
-This is a big advantage for simple page sites that want to drive micro-interactions, as the user doesn't have to wait for another subpage to load.
+This is a big advantage for simple page sites that want to drive micro-interactions, as the user doesn't have to wait for another sub-page to load.

-However, single page websites are not good for SEO, as they tend to revolve around one main concept, therefore, you use your use of keywords would be limited to only one topic.
 That said, the long page trend works brilliantly when applied to a landing (or lead-capture) pages.
-These are one of the most important parts of a B2B website because it is here that the visitor will hand over their contact details in exchange for an offer, such as an eBook.
-Another advantage of a long scroll website that's been designed to take their visitors down the buyer's journey as they scroll down the page, is that by the time the visitor gets to the form at the bottom of the page, they are more likely to have become a higher quality lead than when they arrived on the page initially.
-Here's a nice example of how the anchor works:
+Landing pages are one of the most important parts of a B2B website because it is here that the visitor will hand over their contact details in exchange for an offer, such as an eBook.
+Another advantage of a long scroll website is that it's been designed to take visitors down the buyer's journey as they scroll down the page.
+So, by the time the visitor gets to the form at the bottom of the page, they are more likely to have become a higher quality lead than when they initially arrived on the page.

-With graphic design and technology advancing rapidly hand in hand, it’s no surprise to us that scroll triggered animations are going to be even more popular in 2018.
+With graphic design and technology advancing rapidly hand in hand, it’s no surprise that scroll-triggered animations are becoming more popular for B2B websites.
 Not only are they mesmerising, but they are also said to encourage engagement rates.
-As ever Apple is ahead of the trend.
-The example below may look like a video, but it's not, all of the animation is triggered by scrolling.
+Apple is one example using this trend.
+The example below may look like a video, but it's simply just animation that is triggered by scrolling.

-Scroll triggered animations are now being used to give visitors a realistic, educational experience of the product, increasing conversion rates.
-While the feature is currently more popular in B2C environments, there are great opportunities to showcase products within the industrial sector.
+Scroll-triggered animations are now being used to give visitors a realistic, educational experience of the product, increasing conversion rates.
+While the feature is currently being used more in B2C environments, there are great opportunities to showcase products in the tech and industrial sector.

 6. Mobile Optimisation